 For the job/position you’ve opened, keep in mind that you’re not opening it for everybody!
 If you do that, it won’t be easy since not everybody has the same age, abilities, kindness and many more.
 Be clear from the very beginning of who your target audience is so that you’ll surely hit it right.

 Yes, you’ve posted a job posting, or you were able to invite many applicants, but one of the things that make job hunters lose interest in pursuing your company is that you don’t include the compensation rate.
 Look at your budget first, and consider all other expenses.
 If you can’t tell job seekers the exact payment, at least hit at the range for what they will be making.

-5. You have Time for Biases
+5. You Have Time for Biases

 One of the worst things that recruiters can become is biased.
-It’s when the recruiter favors him/her more than the others.
+It’s when the recruiter favours him/her more than the others.
 If you’re a biased recruiter, you go through the resume and the process, yet you already have a conclusion for the candidates because you judge them based on their names, their photos, their job experiences, their address and whatsoever things you decide to consider.
 For other recruiters, they have biases if they know someone from the line of applicants.